Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 <img src="./media/image3.jpg" height="150"/>

-Making sense of short sequence reads is something like piecing together scraps of text from a shredder.
+Making sense of short sequence reads is something like piecing together text on scraps of paper from a shredder.
 There are two main approaches:

 * alignment against a reference genome sequence and
 * *de novo* assembly.

-Today we will look at the former.
-The latter will be covered in a future practical.
+Today we will look at the former (alignment).
+The latter (*de novo* assembly) will be covered in a future practical.

 ## The data
 The sequence data that we are using today comes from the genome (and